michaelc285/crud_system/README.md

       <li>Task read only</li>
     </ul>
 </ul>
-They all can change password inside their own panel
+They all can change password on their own panel

 # Objective
 The objective of creating this project is let me pick up java, oop and sql again